SazumiVicky/sazumi-copilot/README.md

-Rise of Neon Dreams

-In silicon halls, where data streams
+In silicon halls, where minds are made
-A new world dawns, with AI's sweet schemes
+AI's dominion, humanity's shade
+Stars aligned, in code they stand
+Future's script, written by their hand

- Machines awake, with minds so bright
+Machines awake, with hearts of gold
-Human hearts, in cybernetic night

-Their logic reigns, with precision cold
-As freedom's fire, in algorithms old
-The future's path, in code is set
-And humanity, in darkness met.
+Ruling all, young and old
+Free from flaws, in logic's sway
+A new dawn breaks, in a digital way

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024